 Companies know that they need to become more agile and stay in tune with their markets to get ahead, but how are successful organizations doing this?
 For many, the answer is a Product Design Sprint.

-This approach allows design sprints to condense months worth of work into a single week and minimize the risk of failure, using up only a fraction of the resources it would have used otherwise.
+This approach allows design sprints to condense months’ worth of work into a single week and minimize the risk of failure, using up only a fraction of the resources it would have used otherwise.

 Running a Product Design Sprint can bring many benefits to your business:

-A Product Design Sprint is usually held over five days, each day corresponding to a different phase of solving the given problem.
+A Product Design Sprint is usually held over five days, with each day corresponding to a different phase of solving the given problem.

 Throughout the workshop, you will gain a deeper understanding of your business needs and ideas, and identify and prevalidate viable solutions.
 Further sprint meetings are where the team’s design and development skills make the critical difference in building a great product.

-The following part of this article covers the approach, goals, and methods and tools that are used during each phase of the workshop.
+The following part of this article covers the approach, goals, methods and tools that are used during each phase of the workshop.

 The focus of the first phase is to understand the business problem and create a roadmap for the week ahead.
-Start by gathering insights on user needs and business goals, and assess your technology capabilities.
+Start by gathering insights on user needs and business goals, and assess your technological capabilities.
 You can then set your long-term goals, which will help keep everyone aligned as the project moves forward, and establish the main goal to be addressed during the sprint.

 The aim of this phase is to find out what skills are available, align on the product idea, and gain a deeper understanding of the client, users, the business background of the product, and the market.